-Our guide to growing amaranth will teach you everything from spacing, sun and soil, planting instructions and tips for care.
+Our guide to growing Amaranth will teach you everything from spacing, sun and soil, planting instructions and tips for care.

 Soil